Spanish government departments: Internal organization

 Ministries may have Secretariats of State and, exceptionally, General Secretariats (with rank of undersecretariat) for the management of a sector of administrative activity.
 The executive bodies that are assigned to them are hierarchically dependent on them.
-The ministries have, in any case, an Undersecretariat and, depending on it, a General Technical Secretariat for the management of common services (HR, budget, assets, websites, security...).
+The ministries have, in any case, an Undersecretariat and, depending on it, a Technical General Secretariat for the management of common services (HR, budget, assets, websites, security...).

-On the other hand are the Directorates-General, which are the management bodies of one or several functionally homogeneous areas.
+On the other hand, are the Directorates-General, which are the management bodies of one or several functionally homogeneous areas.
 The directorates-general are organized in deputy directorates-general for the management of the competences entrusted to it.
-However, deputy directorates-general may be directly attached to other higher level management bodies or to higher bodies of the ministry.
+However, deputy directorates-general may be directly attached to other higher-level management bodies or to higher bodies of the ministry.

 Creation, modification and suppression

 Before of the approval of the 1997 Government Act, the Ministries and Secretariats of State had to be created by law, normally by a direct law passed by the Government in the form of Royal Decree-Law.
 After, the Government Act allowed the Prime Minister to approve a Royal Decree (secondary legislation) designing the government structure.

 Currently, the Prime Minister only creates the Ministries and some of the highest bodies (like secretariats of State and Undersecretariats) while the principal internal organization is delegated into the ministers, which develop the structure of the bodies created by the Premier or create new ones.
 The order of the Minister is also a royal decree signed the Monarch and countersigned by the minister responsible for the public administration at the proposal of the competent minister.

 The lowest bodies such as deputy directorates-general are created by a Ministerial Order (ranked below the royal decree) of the competent minister.